maxpat78/CryptoPad/README.md

 CryptoPad
 =========

 A simple Notepad coded in Python and Tkinter (x86) and tested under Windows 8.1.
-Both Python 2.7 and 3.4 (see inside py3k directory) are supported.
+It runs with both Python 2.7 and 3.4.

 It is able to read and write ETXT text documents, which are simple ZIP archives encrypted with AES, for maximum security and portability.

-It encrypts always with AES-256, but can read files encrypted with 128 or 192 bit keys.
+It encrypts always with AES-256, but can decrypt also with 128 or 192 bit keys.

 File contents are also deflated before encryption.